bablokb/cp-datalogger/docs/gateway_config_tasks.md

 This tasks writes data packets to a buffer file (`"/sd/tx_buffer.csv"`) for later processing, typically during shutdown from other components.

+This task should not be used together with the "tx_send"-task.

 save_data
 ---------